 I’ve asked some of my former classmates this question.
 The answers are the same in almost all the responses I got:

-• they had focus and determination
+• They had focus and determination

-• they made a decision to succeed.
+• They made a decision to succeed.

 Quite a number silently made the decision to be rich.
 They wanted to ensure that their children would have access to all the amenities and luxuries they needed in life.